kumod007/Titanic-Spaceship-Kaggle-Competition-End-To-End-Project/README.md

-Title: Predicting Spaceship Titanic Passenger's Transport with Machine Learning
+<b>Title</b>: Predicting Spaceship Titanic Passenger's Transport with Machine Learning

 Objective: The objective of this project is to build a machine learning model that can accurately predict passenger Transport based on various features such as age, gender, class, fare, etc.